I should perhaps start this off with a hearty piratical “Arrrrrr!” or some other rum-soaked cliché. But I won’t.

 As rum and true religion: thus it was”

-A strong cocktail theme also ran through the rum festival.
-For example, a cocktail challenge on the Friday saw nine expert barkeepers attempt to create a totally-new rum-based cocktail in just 30 minutes in an event sponsored by Angostura.
+A strong cocktail theme runs through the rum festival, of course.
+This often includes a cocktail challenge, where expert barkeepers attempt to create a totally-new rum-based cocktail in just 30 minutes.

-As well as plenty of gin to sample from some 28 brands, there was also food and music, the latter courtesy of various DJs.
+As well as plenty of gin to sample from numerous brands, there’s also food, shopping opportunities, and music, the latter courtesy of various DJs.

 How to get to the festivals

-The two festivals run concurrently at the same location: Ottakringer Brauerei (Ottakringer brewery).
-The brewery site is picking up a reputation as an event location: it also hosts a long summer beer festival, for example.
+The Ottakringer Brauerei (Ottakringer brewery) site is picking up a reputation as an excellent event location: it also hosts a long summer beer festival, for example.